 This Is How You Take A House

 The next day the Allies tried to broaden the beachhead, fanning out in vulnerable spots.
 The Germans continued their fierce defense.
-Many holed up in farmhouse, shooting from behind stone walls and from within stone barns and farmhouses.
+Many fired on the Allies from behind stone walls and from within stone barns and farmhouses.

 Cota came upon a group of infantry pinned down by some Germans in a farmhouse.
 Stephen Ambrose in Citizen Soldiers: The U. S. Army from the Normandy Beaches to the Bulge to the Surrender of Germany recounts what happened.